-With over fifteen years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
-If your case does go to trial, he has the experience of having defended over fifty jury trials, most of which resulted in full acquittals or hung juries.
+With over twenty years on the job, Las Vegas criminal defense attorney Michael Becker knows how to negotiate with prosecutors to reduce or dismiss your charges and minimize your penalties.
+If your case does go to trial, he has the experience of having defended over eighty jury trials, most of which resulted in full acquittals or hung juries.

 Nevada criminal defense attorney Michael Becker is a graduate of the University of Miami School of Law and the University of Southern California.
 He belongs to the National Association of Criminal Defense Lawyers.

-Mike Castillo practices in all areas of criminal defense including DUI, solicitation for prostitution, trespass, battery domestic violence, casino markers and sexual assault.
-He’s worked on numerous cases at the trial and appellate level.
+Mike Castillo practices in all areas of criminal defense including DUI, solicitation for prostitution, trespass, battery domestic violence, casino markers, theft crimes, white-collar crimes, fraud crimes, and sexual assault.
+He's worked on numerous cases at the trial and appellate level.

 Nevada criminal defense attorney Mike Castillo graduated magna cum laude from UNLV Law School.
 Prior to joining Las Vegas Defense Group, he was an extern in the Clark County D.A's office and clerked in the Henderson firm of Rands, South & Gardner.

 Roger Bailey's practice extends to all areas of criminal law from minor misdemeanors to serious felonies.
 The bulk of his caseload consists of charges for DUI, domestic battery, solicitation, trespass, battery, theft, and drug offenses.
 He negotiates aggressively with prosecutors in an effort to achieve favorable resolutions to spare his clients from going to trial.

 Las Vegas criminal defense attorney Roger Bailey holds a J.D. from UNLV's Boyd School of Law, where he graduated in the top third of his law school class.
 He also earned a B.A. in economics from UNLV, where he graduated cum laude.